freekrai/freekrai.github.io/_posts/2016-12-22-holiday-flight-canceled-after-jabroni-names-wi-fi-network-galaxy-note-7.md

 > “Ladies and gentlemen, we found the device,” said the captain.
 “Luckily only the name of the device was changed to ‘Galaxy Note 7'.
 It was not a GN7.”

 (－‸ლ)

+Do not name your phone's hotspot after a banned phone while in the air...
+That's just common sense isn't it?